Atmois/Atmois/README.md

 Hi!
 I'm Atmois and I do a lot of random things all over the place!
 Most of it you can see on my [website](https://atmois.com)!
-I don't use GitHub much anymore, you can find most my repo's on [Codeberg](https://codeberg.org/Atmois)!
+I don't use GitHub much for my own projects anymore, most of which you can find most my repo's on [Codeberg](https://codeberg.org/Atmois)!

 ### My Skills
 ![Astro](icons/astro.svg)